nextcloud/helm/charts/nextcloud/README.md

 The [Nextcloud](https://hub.docker.com/_/nextcloud/) image stores the nextcloud data and configurations at the `/var/www/html` paths of the container.
 Persistent Volume Claims are used to keep the data across deployments.
 This is known to work with GKE, EKS, K3s, and minikube.
+If the helm chart is uninstalled, nextcloud and it's sub-charts will *not* delete their PVCs.
+They will need to be manually deleted if desired.

 | Parameter                                                            | Description                                                                            | Default                                      |